Dear readers, I have been really busy working in training and EMI troubleshooting in the past months. I am happy to be here again with a new post.

 Fig. 1.
 Ideal common modes choke for differential currents (left), common mode currents (mid), and symbol for schematics (right).

-For this ideal choke, magnetic flux in the core because the differential mode currents iDM (Fig. 1, left) cancel each other resulting in a zero impedance.
+For this ideal choke, the magnetic flux in the core is because the differential mode currents iDM (Fig. 1, left) cancel each other resulting in a zero impedance.
 But magnetic flux caused by common mode currents iCM (Fig. 1, mid), is accumulated resulting in a high amount of impedance value.
 The symbol for this kind of choke (Fig. 1, right) uses two points to specify how the windings must be done to obtain that behavior.

 For those coupled inductors, coupling factor k can be calculated from Eq.
 1:

 k = M/√(L1×L2) (Eq.
 1)

 and common mode and differential mode inductances can be obtained from Eq.
 2: